demy-vlad/test_exercise/README.md

 # OR

 pytest -s -v
-# The run the pytest
+# The run of the pytest
 ```